bgamari/ghc-wiki-import/working-conventions/fixing-bugs.md

 1. **Submit your patch**.
 If you don't have commit permission for the repository,

-  - Use 'darcs send -o filename' to create a patch bundle
+  - Use 'darcs format-patch' to create a patch bundle
   - Attach the patch bundle to the Trac bug report
   - Add a comment to the Trac bug report to say what you've done
   - In the 'Action' part of the Trac ticket, select "Please review".
 This shifts responsibility to the GHC team to review and commit your patch.